 Organizations of every type rely on professionals with finance expertise to guide financial planning, investments and other aspects of financial management.
-With this broad demand, a Master of Business Administration (MBA) in finance can prepare graduates to pursue various career paths across sectors and industries.
+With this broad demand, a Master of Business Administration (MBA) in Applied Finance can prepare graduates to pursue various career paths across sectors and industries.

 How Do I Know if a Career in Finance Is Right for Me?